Chief Executive Officer

 Madeleine has been the Team Assistant at IGCC since April 2018.

-Until recently, Madeleine was studying a Masters in Design by Research, where her research explored the history of the Natural Landscape and Environmentalism in Photography.
+Until recently, Madeleine was studying a Masters in Design by Research, where her research explored the history of the Natural Landscape and Environmentalism in Land Art.
 She has worked at the University of Technology Sydney in the School of Design as a Sessional Academic, teaching critical writing, design and photography subjects.
-Madeleine has experience in project management and sustainability development from her various volunteer roles with OzHarvest Food Rescue and guest content writing for Good On You ethical shopping website and app.
+Madeleine has experience in project management and sustainability development from her various volunteer roles with OzHarvest Food Rescue and content contributor for Good On You ethical shopping website and app.

-Madeleine holds a Bachelor of Design in Photography (First Class Honours) and is studying Advanced Spanish language in Sydney.
+Madeleine holds a Bachelor of Design in Photography (Hons).